SG-1000

 The SG-1000 was released in several forms, including the SC-3000 computer and the redesigned SG-1000 II released in 1984.
-The SG-1000 and the SC-3000 both support a library of 76 ROM cartridge games and 29 Sega My Card games.
+The SG-1000 and the SC-3000 both support a library of 51 ROM cartridge games and 29 Sega My Card games.

-A third iteration of the console, the Sega Mark III, was released in 1985.
+A third iteration of the console, the Mark III, was released in 1985.
 It provided an improved custom video display processor over previous iterations and served as the basis for the Master System in 1986, Sega's first internationally released console.
 All SG-1000 games are fully compatible with the Mark III and the Japanese version of the Master System.